Ntropic/QAlgebra.jl/docs/src/api/qSpace.md

 # Operator Spaces

-The `qSpace` submodule defines the operator and variable structure of quantum systems.
+The `statespace` submodule defines the operator and variable structure of quantum systems.
 These spaces serve as the foundation for building symbolic quantum expressions in qAlgebra.
 It centers around the code struct `StateSpace`, which holds the entire system structure: subspaces, variables, time dependence, and indexing.

 ## Core Types